Skip to content

 Join the fun and learning by taking part!
 Free activities include cultural talks, environmental workshops, art therapy, fire safety seminars, family fun days, parenting workshops, mental health first aid, basket weaving, yoga, eco dying, and regular events like our free monthly community lunch and craft circle.

-Read our report about the success of a recent project called The Hub.
+Read our report about the success of a BANC project called The Hub.

 At BANC we believe a successful community is one that supports the social, cultural, and creative life of its people.